Teomel/poker/README.md

 # Poker

 Simple poker game.
 You play against a basic AI player.
-Written when I was 15yo
+Wrote when I was 15yo